awsdocs/aws-doc-sdk-examples/python/example_code/glue/README.md

 This scenario requires the following scaffold resources that are defined in the accompanying AWS CloudFormation script `setup_scenario_getting_started.yaml`.

-* An Amazon S3 bucket that can contain the Python ETL job script and can receive output data.
+* An Amazon Simple Storage Service (Amazon S3) bucket that can contain the Python ETL job script and receive output data.
 * An AWS Identity and Access Management (IAM) role that can be assumed by AWS Glue.
 The role must grant read-write access to the S3 bucket and standard rights needed by AWS Glue.